mholling/nswtopo/README.markdown

     utm: true

-Two formats of georeferenced output images are available.
+Several formats of georeferenced output image are available.
 You can specify `tif` in the formats list to create a GeoTIFF image for the map.
 GeoTIFFs can be used by many commercial and open-source GIS software (e.g. [QGIS](http://www.qgis.org/), [Grass](http://grass.fbk.eu/)).
-[OziExplorer](http://www.oziexplorer.com/) `.map` files can also be created by specifying `map` as an output format.
+[OziExplorer](http://www.oziexplorer.com/) map files can also be created by specifying `map` as an output format.
+Finally, `kmz` will produces a KMZ file suitable for use with Google Earth.

 Customising Topographic Rendering
 =================================